Turnstone Geological Services

 Turnstone was incorporated federally in Canada in July 1985 as a platform for the integration of field, laboratory and computer- assisted projects in mineral exploration.
 Over the past 39 years, the initial focus on economic geology has broadened, as described below, following both the demands of the clientele and the expanding interests of the principal of the firm, consulting geologist and mineralogist Graham Wilson.
 Extensive use of petrographic methods, including electron microprobe and other advanced techniques, are useful in economic and genetic evaluations of many types of mineral deposit.
 Many projects benefit from a more "classical", hands-on approach, a blend of field visits and sampling, assay and basic mineralogical evaluation.

 Time marches on, and, though consulting has continued through 2023, Wilson is turning from consulting to the related goals of a) finding a home for the library (indexed via twin bibliographies) and collections of rocks, minerals and meteorites, and b) editing, writing and publishing books in the coming years, using the in-house resources built up in the Turnstone years, and before.
+As of August 2024, Turnstone was dissolved as a federal corporation, but lives on through collections, libraries, and of course this web site.
+The work continues!

 Many Turnstone consulting projects have been carried out on gold, silver, nickel-copper-platinum, massive sulphide, skarn, industrial mineral and other types of mineralization for well over 100 clients in industry, government and academia.
 500-plus Turnstone reports have been completed.
 Archival material generated in this period include more than 3,800 detailed descriptions of rocks, ores and other samples under the microscope.